Grudz/Grudz.github.io/index.md

 # About Me

 I am Vice President of Oakland University's Autonomous Vehicle Club.
 I played 3 years of hockey at Oakland university and I have one and a half years of professional automotive engineering experience.
 Learning about the Robot Operating System (ROS) and applying it to autonomous vehicles and robots is fascinating.
-In my free time, I like to learn about machine learning, work on personal engineering endeavors, and play hockey.
+In my free time, I like to learn about artificial intelligence, work on personal engineering endeavors, and play hockey.

 ---